Tinkerforge/doc/en/source/Transitioning_Guide_1To2.rst

 The registration and triggering of the enumeration callback is now split into two steps.

-Documentation for these functions can be found in the IPConnection documentation for each language, see :ref:`here <api_bindings_ip_connection>`.
+Documentation for these functions can be found in the IP Connection documentation for each language, see :ref:`here <api_bindings>`.

 Every Brick and Bricklet has the following new functions: